 \subsection{Context- and Spatial-Aware Segmentation via VLM $\rightarrow$ LLM}

-\paragraph{Object tracking with interactive keyframe seeding.} First, we obtain open-vocabulary tracks from demonstration videos using Grounded-SAM2~\cite{sam2,groundingdino}.
-In addition to text prompts, users can provide sparse keyframe annotations (boxes or point-groups) via a lightweight UI.
-We maintain a label$\leftrightarrow$id mapping across keyframes and perform IoU-based association to propagate user labels to SAM2 track IDs.
-During propagation, we use a keep-alive strategy (bbox carry-over for short outages) and periodic re-detection with Grounding DINO, reconnecting lost tracks via a score that mixes IoU and color-histogram similarity.
-This reduces fragmentations and preserves object identity across occlusions.
+\paragraph{Object tracking with interactive keyframe seeding.} We obtain open-vocabulary object tracks from demonstration videos using Grounded-SAM2~\cite{sam2,groundingdino}.
+Users may optionally provide sparse keyframe annotations (boxes or point groups) via a lightweight UI.
+A label–ID mapping is maintained across keyframes, and IoU-based association propagates user labels to SAM2 track IDs.
+To maintain track continuity, we use a keep-alive strategy for short outages and periodically re-run Grounding DINO to recover lost tracks.

-To bootstrap object grounding, we first sample $\sim$10 representative frames from episode 0 and feed them into a InternVL 3.5~\cite{internvl3.5} to obtain a compact language description of the overall task.
-For the same frames, we apply Grounding DINO v2 to detect and segment task-relevant entities such as \texttt{left\_gripper}, \texttt{right\_gripper}, and target objects (e.g., \texttt{yellow\_cup}).
-If bounding box predictions fail for some frames, we allow lightweight manual correction (bounding box only) through the UI.
-The corrected boxes serve as anchors for SAM2, which then propagates object masks and bounding boxes consistently across the entire episode.
-This hybrid strategy (automatic detection + sparse manual fallback + SAM2 propagation) ensures that every frame obtains reliable per-object segmentation, even under occlusion or detector failure.
+To bootstrap object grounding, we sample $\sim$10 frames from episode 0 and use InternVL~\cite{internvl3.5} to generate a compact task description.
+Grounding DINO then detects task-relevant entities (e.g., \texttt{left\_gripper}, \texttt{right\_gripper}, target objects), whose boxes initialize SAM2 for mask and bounding-box propagation across the episode.

+If tracking fails due to occlusion or the object leaving the camera view, we optionally allow a lightweight manual correction (a single bounding box prompt) to reinitialize the tracker.
+In practice, automatic tracking already succeeds for the majority of frames (about 89\% on average), so manual intervention is rarely required.

 \paragraph{Depth estimation and 3D back-projection.} We estimate per-frame depths with VDA/DA2~\cite{vda,depthanythingv2} (metric or relative; optionally scaled by a factor $z_{\mathrm{scale}}$).
 As we obtained the pixel coordinates (u, v) of each object of interest in the previous step, given the corresponding depth Z, we can recover its 3D position in the camera coordinate frame via standard back-projection: